clientmagallanes22/MERN_Project/README.md

     - Prettier
     - Tailwind CSS InterlliSense

-## For backend
+## II.
+For backend
- * Open terminal and navigate to your project directory, and run the ff commands:
+Open terminal and navigate to your project directory, and run the ff commands:
 ```sh
 mkdir backend
 cd backend